 Do you pay partner alimony?
 An alimony payment to an ex-partner is part of the personal deduction for the purpose of the personal income tax in the year of the payment.
-Pay attention to the year in which you pay the alimony: deduction of a payment in 2023 is capped at a maximum of 36.93%, but the maximum is 36.97% in 2024 as it is tied to the lowest tax rate in Box 1.
-Make sure that you transfer the money for the payment after 31 December 2023, if you wish to make use of the new percentage.
+Pay attention to the year in which you pay the alimony: deduction of a payment in 2024 is capped at a maximum of 36.97%, but the maximum is 37.48% in 2025 as it is tied to the tax rates in Box 1.
+Make sure that you transfer the money for the payment after 31 December 2024, if you wish to make use of the new percentage.

 Pointer: Do you intend to buy off the alimony obligation?
-If so, consider doing this in 2024.
+If so, consider doing this in 2025.
 Please note: an alimony debt does not lower your taxable base in Box 3, but the actual payment does.

-Pay your annuity premium in 2023
+Pay your annuity premium in 2024

 If you have a pension shortfall, purchasing some kind of annuity product may be an attractive option.
-Under certain conditions, the premiums which you pay for this can be tax deductible.
-Within the boundaries of the socalled annual margin (and any remaining reserve margin) you can deduct annuity premiums in Box 1, in the year of payment.
-Do you own a qualifying annuity product in 2023 and do you have sufficient annual margin?
-If so, make sure that you pay the premium no later than 31 December 2023.
+Under certain conditions, the premiums you pay may be tax deductible.
+Within the boundaries of the so-called annual margin (and any remaining reserve margin) you can deduct annuity premiums in Box 1, in the year of payment.
+Do you own a qualifying annuity product in 2024, and do you have sufficient annual margin?
+If so, make sure that you pay the premium no later than 31 December 2024.